min2ha/ukwa-site/content/target/29261834/index.en.md

   "subject": "UK General Election 2015"
 }

-# Mebyon Kernow - The Party for Cornwall

 Website of Mebyon Kernow - The Party for Cornwall, providing party news articles and blog posts, information on policies and the party spokespeople.